2004 DNC Delegate Allocation

 Generally, delegates are awarded in each congressional district, and there are also at-large delegates allotted according to statewide performance.
 On the Republican side, some states use a winner-take-all system, where the primary winner gets all the state's delegates.
 (Democratic rules "exclude the use of the unit rule at any level.")
 Finally, in addition to the pledged delegates up for grabs in the primary, Democrats have a category of unpledged delegates, comprising elected officials and party leaders.

-reflect state populations, but also take into account party strength and
+state populations, but also take into account party

 The Calm after the Storm